-"Bridge Builders" -- Create different bridge structures and test their effectiveness.
+- Bridge Builders -- Create different bridge structures and test their effectiveness.

-"Bird Beaks" -- Use different household items as "bird beaks" and see which are best for eating certain foods.
-Compare data with other students' online.
+- Bird Beaks -- Use different household items as "bird beaks" and see which are best for eating certain foods.
+Compare data with other students' data online.

-"Save Ratty" -- Design nanotechnology capsules to deliver new cells that make insulin.
+- Save Ratty -- Design nanotechnology capsules to deliver new cells that make insulin.

-Games and simulations are accurate, colorful, and creative.
-The NanoZone games are lots of fun and give kids real-world design challenges to solve using nanotechnology.
-Some of the Earth and Space Simulations like "Seasons" aren't that engaging; kids simply move a slider.
-However, these games still provide an opportunity for kids to look at data and form conclusions about it.
+Games and simulations are accurate, colorful, and creative, but are in need of an update for style and functionality.
+The NanoZone games seem to be newer and are lots of fun, giving students real-world design challenges to solve using nanotechnology.
+Some of the Earth and space simulations like "Seasons" aren't that engaging; kids simply move a slider.
+However, these activities still provide an opportunity for kids to look at data and form conclusions about it.